ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 # Abbreviation plugin tutorial - part 3

 You made it to the final part of the abbreviation plugin tutorial.
-In this part, we'll improve accessibility of our plugin.
-We'll also work on a command, which will additionally grab the text from user's selection, and insert it into our form.
+In this part, we will improve accessibility of our plugin.
+We will also work on a command, which will additionally grab the text from user's selection, and insert it into our form.
 And more!

-We'll pick up where we left off in {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, so make sure you finished it, or grab our starter files for this part.
+We will pick up where we left off in {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, so make sure you finished it, or grab our starter files for this part.

 If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).